yoannmoinet/nipplejs/README.md

 manager.off('event', handler);
 ```

+If you call off without arguments, all handlers will be removed.

-If you don't specify the handler, all handlers for that type will be removed.
+If you don't specify the handler but just a type, all handlers for that type will be removed.

 #### `manager.get(identifier)`